 Remittances, as well as other account activity, can be viewed from the TRS website.
-After signing in to the secure Employer Access area, select "Accounts" from the left navigation bar.
-Various reports are also available by selecting "Reports" from the menu.
-TRS recommends that employers use these online features to ensure that payments have been applied as intended.
-In addition, the information can aid the employer when completing the Annual Report of Earnings.
+After signing in to the secure Employer Access area, select Accounts from the left navigation bar under Accounting.
+Various reports are also available by selecting Reports under the Accounting menu.
+In addition, the information can aid the employer when completing the Annual Certification.